Alternative Dispute Resolution (Mediation Services)

 - How do I find an exit survey?
 (Word) Requires either Microsoft Word or the free Word Viewer.

-- How do I make a complaint?
+- How do I make a complaint about a mediator on the court rosters?
 (PDF) This file requires the free Adobe Reader.

 - Where do I find the court rules that govern ADR in the Maine courts?